Virginia Tech® home

 Local Programs

-Soil Samples - There are soil boxes and forms available at the Cumberland Extension Ofifce that you can pick up and mail off your soil samples to the Virginia Tech soil testing lab in Blacksburg, VA.
-Testing of samples for commercial crop is free of charge, but samples for gardens, lawn, etc. are $10 per sample for a routine test.
-Routine test include soil pH, P, K, Ca, Mg, Zn, Mn, Cu, Fe, B and estimated CEC.
-There are also soil probes that can be taken out on loan to assist with collecting the soil samples.
+Soil Samples: There are soil boxes and forms available at the office for pick up.
+The soil-filled boxes and forms must then be mailed to the Virginia Tech Soil Testing Lab in Blacksburg, VA.
+Testing of samples for commercial and/or field crops is free of charge but samples for gardens, lawns, etc. are $10 per sample for a routine analysis.
+A routine test includes soil pH, P, K, Ca, Mg, Zn, Mn, Cu, Fe, B and estimated CEC.

 Annual Well Water Testing: Drinking water clinics are organized once a year by your local Extension Agent and Virginia Tech faculty in the Biological Systems Engineering Department.
 Participation is voluntary and all information is kept strictly confidential.
 Anyone with a private water supply system (including wells, springs, and cisterns) may participate.
 Contact your extension office for this year's scheduled date.